hbeni/fgcom-mumble/client/mumble-plugin/lib/antenna_patterns/VEHICLE_FREQUENCY_ANALYSIS.md

-# Vehicle Frequency Analysis for Antenna Pattern Generation
+he c# Vehicle Frequency Analysis for Antenna Pattern Generation

 This document provides a comprehensive analysis of frequency assignments and antenna pattern requirements for each vehicle type in FGCom-mumble.